pimoroni/picade-hat/README.md

 # Setting Up Wi-Fi

-If you have a keyboard connected to your Picade, you can set-up wi-fi using the Raspberry Pi Configuration utility.
+You can set-up wi-fi with Raspberry Pi Imager, or if you have a keyboard connected to your Picade, you can use the Raspberry Pi Configuration utility.
 Run:

 `sudo raspi-config`